IBM/telco-network-cloud-drivers/content/user-guides/cicd/pipeline/create-ci-pipeline.md

 ## Create the Pipeline script

 The following is an example Jenkins pipeline script that executes the steps in the previous section.
-The target Agile Lifecycle Manager (ALM) environment in the case below is called **testing**.
+The target Telco Network Cloud Orchestration (TNCO) environment in the case below is called **testing**.

 Create a pipeline file name 'Jenkinsfile' at the top-level of your VNF or Network Service project.